scikit-hep/awkward/CONTRIBUTING.md

 When adding a new kernel to the codebase, it's specification must be added to the `kernel-specification.yml` file.
 The new kernel specification must be added in the correct place as the `kernel-specification.yml` file is ordered by kernel and specialization name (use `dev/kernel-diagnostics.py` to check for discrepancies).

+### Modifying type parser grammar

+If you want to edit the grammar for the type parser in `src/awkward/type-grammar.lark`, the [lark-parser](https://pypi.org/project/lark-parser/) package must be installed.

+Do not edit the `src/awkward/_typeparser.py` file by hand.

+After making your changes to `src/awkward/type-grammar.lark`, execute - `python -m lark.tools.standalone src/awkward/type-grammar.lark > src/awkward/_typeparser.py` from the root directory to automatically generate `src/awkward/_typeparser.py` based on your modified grammar.

 ------------

 Thanks again for contributing to Awkward Array.
 We all look forward to what you have to add.